ArnaudBelcour/tabigecy/tutorials/README.md

 | A0A369L3R7             | 1.0           | UP000235346,UP000004512,UP000327197,... |
 | ...                    | ...           | ...  |

-This shows that protein cluster A0A369L3R7 was made from protein present in all proteomes of *Halomonas*.
+This shows that protein cluster A0A369L3R7 was generated from proteins present in all proteomes of *Halomonas*.

 ## Function abundance computation